shjborage/SQCommonUtils/README.md

 SQCommonUtils
 =============

-Common Utils SDK for ObjC project.
+Common Utils SDK for ObjC project which Requires iOS 4.0 and later.

 ###Relase Note:

+V0.2

+1. Add UIView+SQFrame support.
+2. Add SQCommonHeader.h to load all the Utils.
+3. Fix some bugs.

 V0.1